 “As a doctor, keeping people healthy and helping them achieve optimal health is very rewarding,” Dr. Avallone said.
 “That’s our job, and it’s why most of us went into this profession.
 We’re here to make sick people better and keep healthy people well.
 If we do our jobs well, our patients benefit, the people around them benefit, and it makes for a healthier community to live in.”

-The latest (2019) examples of Concierge Medical Care Programs & Concierge Executive Healthcare programs currently being used inside hospital and institutional environments include (just a few):
+Other examples of Concierge Medical Care Programs and Concierge or Corporate Executive Healthcare Programs currently being used inside hospital and institutional environments include (just a few):

 - Concierge Medicine (Dare Center) – Virginia Mason